The weaponization of "tranny" - from term of endearment to hate speech

 "What was it like?" she asked.

 "What?
-You can't say that."
+You can't say that," repeated the conference colleague.

-"Say what?"
-I responded in surprise.
+"Say what?" he responded in surprise.

 "Tranny.
-It a derogatory term."
+It's a derogatory term."

 "Yes it is.
 You're a transphobe."